-Clinical research within the Division of Obstetric Anesthesia involves RCTs aiming to improve provision of neuraxial labor analgesia and anesthesia for obstetric procedures (Dr. Allison Lee, Dr. Richard Smiley), as well as outcome studies in the field of high-risk obstetric patients using institutional databases (Dr. Giselle Jaconia, Dr. Elena Reitman, Dr. Marie-Louise Meng, Dr. Richard Smiley) and national databases (Dr. Jean Guglielminotti).
+Clinical research within the Division of Obstetric Anesthesia involves RCTs aiming to improve provision of neuraxial labor analgesia and anesthesia for obstetric procedures (Dr. Allison Lee, Dr. Richard Smiley), as well as outcome studies in the field of high-risk obstetric patients using institutional databases (Dr. Elena Reitman, Dr. Laurence Ring, Dr. Richard Smiley) and national databases (Dr. Jean Guglielminotti).

 Dr. Landau is also leading the Columbia/NYPH Enhanced Recovery after Cesarean Delivery (ERACeD) program in collaboration with the Department of Obstetrics & Gynecology (Dr. Janice Aubey), investigating ways to promote judicious opioid prescription after cesarean delivery and raise awareness about risks associated with excessive opioid use postpartum.